Although

 support it.

-DVD production methods Massed produced
+DVD production methods

-DVD's are "pressed" from a "glass master" providing an
+DVDs are pressed from a glass master providing an

 the disc from the master using a DVD replicator.